Rational homology and homotopy of high dimensional string links: Low codimensional high dimensional string links

 For any symmetric sequence $M(\bullet)$ and any graded vector space $V$, we denote by

 \begin{lem} For any $\codimlow$,

 \end{lem}

-\begin{proof} It is well known that the homology of the complex of trees, whose leaves are bijectively labeled by $\{1,\ldots,n\}$, is concentrated in the top homological degree and (up to a regrading and a possible tensor with the sign representation) is isomorphic to $\mathrm{Lie}(n-1)$, see~\cite{white}.
+\begin{proof} It is well known that the homology of the complex of trees, whose leaves are bijectively labeled by $\{1,\ldots,n\}$, is concentrated in the top homological degree and (up to a regrading and a possible tensor with the sign representation) is isomorphic to ${{\mathcal L}ie}((n))$, see~\cite{white}.
+This also follows from Proposition~\ref{p:MOD} and equation~\eqref{eq:Mg} applied for $g=0$.
 A careful count of the degrees and signs finishes the proof. \end{proof}

-In particular, this lemma says that $H_0 \mathcal{E}_{0\pi}^{m_1, \cdots, m_r, d}$ is isomorphic to the degree $d-3$ part of $F_{\lie}(\tilde H_*(\vee_{i=1}^rS^{d-m_i-2},\qbb))$.
+In particular, this lemma says that $H_0 \mathcal{E}_{0\pi}^{m_1, \cdots, m_r; d}$ is isomorphic to the degree $d-3$ part of $F_{\lie}(\tilde H_*(\vee_{i=1}^rS^{d-m_i-2},\qbb))$.

 Now we want to concentrate on the left-hand side of~\eqref{eq:low}.
 Let $\embsphere$ be the space of smooth spherical links $\coprod_{i=1}^r S^{m_i}\hookrightarrow S^d$.
 It was shown by A.~Haefliger~\cite{haefliger} that for $\codimlow$, $\pi_0\embsphere$ is a finitely generated abelian group, whose product is defined as follows.
 Given two links $L_1,L_2\in\embsphere$, we move one inside one semisphere, and the other inside the complement semisphere.
 Then we connect the components of $L_1$ with the corresponding components of $L_2$ by very narrow tubes to form a new link.
 The result as an element of $\pi_0\embsphere$ does not depend on the paths of the tubes since the complement of $L_1\coprod L_2$ is simply connected.
 By $\pi_0^U\embsphere$, $\pi_0^U\embnobar$, $\pi_0^U\emb$ we denote the kernel of the corresponding map